Have you ever entered a Sprint taking on a User Story that you later regretted? For example:

 Ultimately, the team is the final arbiter for whether a story is ready or not—based on their understanding and ability to envision executing the story without major impediments.

 Roman Pichler wrote a book related to the Scrum Product Owner role.
 Since he and I are competitive authors, I try to quote him as infrequently as possible.
-But he shared a blog post that focuses on this topic and I thought it valuable to share.
+But he shared a that focuses on this topic and I thought it valuable to share.
 Here’s an excerpt:

 A ready story is a detailed user story with a narrative and acceptance criteria.
 It should also be clear if there are any story-specific operational qualities such as performance, and what user interface design should roughly look like.
 I prefer to capture the qualities on constraint cards, and the design on a piece of paper.
 The artifacts are simply attached to the story, as the picture below illustrates…